learn-co-students/swift-mathBoolOpConSwitch-lab-swift-intro-000/README.md

 ## Overview

-This lab will give you practice writing functions that incorporate math, booleans, conditional, and swift statements.
+This lab will give you practice writing functions that incorporate math, booleans, conditional, and switch statements.

 ##Instructions
 In this final lab within this section, you'll be creating three functions.
 All of your functions should be written in the `ViewController.swift` file located in the `AllTheBasics.xcodeproj` file.